novoalab/tRIBO-seq/README.md

 ## Introduction

-This repository contains all the necessary scripts to reproduce the analyses presented in the *RiboNano-tRNAseq* manuscript.
+This repository contains all the necessary scripts to reproduce the analyses presented in the *tRIBO-seq* manuscript.
 A dummy dataset is provided in the `Example_data` directory to illustrate the workflow and enable testing of the pipeline.

 ### File Structure